General Post Office, Zagreb

-The General Post Office in Jurišićeva Street, Zagreb, is the headquarters of the Croatian Post, the national postal service of Croatia.
+The General Post Office in Jurišićeva Street, Zagreb, was the headquarters of the Croatian Post, the national postal service of Croatia.
 Built in 1904 in the Hungarian Secession style, the Post Office housed mail, parcel, telegraph and telephone services and equipment.
 Today, it is a protected cultural monument.

 History

 The first government post office in Zagreb was established in 1831.
 The rise of mail volume, as well as the introduction of telegraph in 1850 and a public telephone system in 1887, created a pressing need for a new post office building.

 Design and construction

 The project, created by the Hungarian architects Ernő Foerk and Gyula Sándy in the Hungarian Secession style, envisioned an 82 m long two-story building made of weather-resistant red brick and stone, with three entrances.

 The construction in a 3950 m2 building site in Jurišićeva Street began in 1903, and the new General Post Office started its work on 12 September 1904.
 The ground floor was dedicated to mail and parcel services, with a telephone booth section, while the first floor housed telegraph and telephone switchboards.
 The telephone switchboard had a capacity of 1200 subscribers and 2000 connections, and was opened later in the same year.